 Visiting The Small Town of Albarracin

-Its reddish color, unusual hanging balconies, and uneven cobblestone streets never stop to amaze me even despite the numerous visits.
-The historic center of Albarracin is fully pedestrian, so you will leave your car at the parking in front of the city and walk toward the central square Plaza Mayor.
+After a refreshing morning hike in Calomarde, we spent the afternoon exploring the charming town of Albarracín.
+Its distinctive reddish buildings, unique hanging balconies, and uneven cobblestone streets never fail to captivate me – even after multiple visits.
+The historic center is entirely pedestrian, so you’ll park your car outside the town and stroll toward the lively central square, Plaza Mayor.

 You can check the video from my visit to Albarracin via Tiktok.